googleapis/google-cloud-dotnet/PROCESSES.md

 the project file changes that occur when the project generator has been run, in the same commit.

+As a final very rare case, a version number such as "1.99.99-alpha00" is used to indicate that a breaking change has already been made, and the intention is for the next release to be a new major version - but that there are still significant changes required before the new major version is considered even for beta release.

 ### Dependencies

 Dependencies in the API catalog are specified as properties where